 Daly has received the 2008 World Children’s Center Humanitarian Award, the 2009 Children’s Hunger Fund Children’s Champion Award, and the 2010 HomeWord Family Ministry Award.
 He has appeared on such television programs as “Fox & Friends,” “America Live with Megyn Kelly,” “ABC World News Tonight” and PBS’ “Religion & Ethics”; and been featured in Time, The Wall Street Journal, The New York Times, The Washington Post, USA Today and Newsweek, which named him one of the Top 10 next-generation evangelical leaders of influence.
 He was also the subject of a July 2011 cover story in Christianity Today.

 Daly is an author whose book, “ReFOCUS: Living a Life That Reflects God’s Heart,” explores how to engage the culture for Christ in a compassionate and winsome way.
 In 2014, he wrote “The Good Dad,” which looks at how dads can become better fathers regardless of their background or the parenting mistakes they’ve made.
 In his latest book, “Marriage Done Right: One Man, One Woman,” Daly examines God’s purposes for marriage, including the unique benefits that a mom and a dad bring to the partnership of raising children.

-Daly has been married to his wife, Jean, since 1986.
-They have two sons and are currently parenting two children in foster care.
+Daly has been married to his wife, Jean, since 1986, and they have two sons.
 They reside in Colorado Springs, Colorado.